CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 ![](img/run_msstats_workflow/msstats_workflow_step0.png)
 </center>

 It brings you to the workflow input form.
 Select **MSstats (1.3)** from the drop-down button in the `Workflow`.
-Then the webpage will be updated as below.
+Then the webpage will be changed as below.
 You should add the title in the `Title` (at least 30 characters).

 <center>
 ![](img/run_msstats_workflow/msstats_workflow_step1.png)